cran-task-views/TimeSeries/TimeSeries.md

   cross-temporal constrained time series.
 An alternative approach to reconciling forecasts of hierarchical time series is provided by `r pkg("gtop")`.
   Probabilistic reconciliation of hierarchical forecasts via conditioning is available in `r pkg("bayesRecon")`.

+### Dynamic time warping

+- Dynamic time warping algorithms are provided by `r pkg("dtw")` for computing and plotting pairwise alignments between time series.
+- Parametric time warping is implemented in `r pkg("ptw")`.
+- `r pkg("rucrdtw")` provides R bindings for functions from the UCR Suite to enable ultrafast subsequence search for the best match under Dynamic Time Warping and Euclidean Distance.
+- `r pkg("IncDTW")` provides incremental calculation of dynamic time warping for streaming time series.
+- Time-weighted dynamic time warping is provided by `r pkg("twdtw")`.

 ### Functional time series